Mbutler1991/seasonedgreetings/README.md

 - [Tiny PNG](https://tinypng.com/) To compress images.

-- CHECK XXX [Birme](https://www.birme.net/) To resize images and convert to webp format.

 - [Favicon.io](https://favicon.io/) To create favicon.

 - [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.